Truly Multivariate Structured Additive Distributional Regression: Introduction

+We showcase these features empirically in our simulations and two real data examples on childhood malnutrition in developing countries and a yet unexplored data set on traffic detection in Berlin, Germany.
 The rest of the paper is organized as follows.
 Section~\ref{sec: multgamlss} introduces our multivariate Gaussian copula GAMLSS and Bayesian estimation through MCMC.
 Sections~\ref{sec: simulations} and \ref{sec: applications} contain the simulations and real data illustrations.
 The paper concludes with a discussion in Section~\ref{sec: conclusion}.